elsom25/jcmcginnis-2022/_drafts/organizational_changelog.md

 Capture the defaults you've adopted.
 And remember: **we are what we do** ultimately — so think about your culture here too.
 The systems and programs that keep your systems up, tech debt down, and people energized.
 The socials and everything in between.
 Everything that meaningfully makes your organization _work_.
 All of those end up describing _who you collectively are_.

-### Releases and versioning
+## Packaging a change together as a release and version

+Everything we just talked about is really about a given notable change; a release.
+And a changelog is ultimately a collection of releases, each with their own version.

-What is a release but a new version?
-There are dozens of ways to approach this, but I'm a fan of [Semantic Versioning](https://semver.org/) as a base.
+There are dozens of ways to approach "versioning", but I'm a fan of [Semantic Versioning](https://semver.org/) as a base.
 It's simple, clear, and easy to understand.
 And it easily communicates magnitude.
-I think through every change with this lens:
+I think through every notable change with this lens:

 - **Major versions** signal fundamental change.
 These are the big shifts that change the way you work with a wide-reaching impact.
 Think of significant reorgs, pivots in purpose, or overhauls in operations.
 - **Minor version** signal non-disruptive additions.
 These are meaningful additions to how you work, but don't dramatically change what already exists.
 Think new teams, a new product bet, or an emergent operating default.